Something happened this month that remined me of this post published on the fortieth anniversary of the first lunar landing.

 I listened to the whole thing expecting a payoff at the end, but it never came.
 Screamin' Jay really should have stuck to Halloween.

-The cool cats go for kitsch and what better than the Queen of Kitsch herself, Marlene Dietrich?
+The cool cats go for kitsch and what could be better than the Queen of Kitsch herself, Marlene Dietrich?
 Here she is, singing Little Drummer Boy, in German no less.

 Not bad but a little maudlin in my book.
-Like Sreamin' Jay's song, the idea of it maybe is better than the song itself.
+Like Sreamin' Jay's Christmas song, perhaps the idea of it is better than the song itself.

 But five years ago I found it, my perfect Christmas song.
 It's a song we all know, sung by two wonderful artists who while not being as far-removed from the idea of Christmas as say Screamin' Jay, or even Marlene, nonetheless are a little out of their element here.